neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 const isNEP2 = (encryptedKey: string): boolean
 ```

-Validates if a given string is a NEP-2 encrypted private key. @returns `true` if it's a valid NEP-2 key, `false` otherwise.
+Validates if a given string is a NEP-2 encrypted private key.
+Returns `true` if it's a valid NEP-2 key, `false` otherwise.

 #### `addressToScriptHash`